This blog may contain affiliate links. Read our disclosure policy for more info.

 The unique sculpture you see as you approach the viewing platform is of Tūteurutira (a historic Maori Chief).
 Each step leading up to the viewing platform displays a name from his whakapapa (family and ancestors).
-There’s also a beautiful intricately carved picnic bench on display.
+There’s also a beautiful, intricately carved picnic bench on display.

 8. Ohau Point

-They typically don’t make too much movement; however, summer is mating season, so you’re likely to see a lot more action from Kaikoura’s most famous residents.
-You can see hundreds of fur seals here!
+They typically don’t move around too much unless they’re heading out to hunt; however, summer is mating season, so you’re likely to see a lot more of Kaikoura’s most famous residents here on the shore.
+At certain times of year, you can actually see hundreds of fur seals here!

 About 1 km (0.6 miles) from the viewing platform is the start of the Ohau Point Stream Walkway.
-It’s a short and easy 300 meter (each way) track that leads to the waterfall.
-Here at Ohau Point Waterfall, is the only place in the world where you can watch little fur seal pups play in a waterfall – how cute is that?!
+It’s a short and easy 600 meter (1,968 ft) return track that leads to the waterfall.
+Here, at the Ohau Point Waterfall, is the only place in the world where you can watch little fur seal pups play in a waterfall – how cute is that?!

-9. Lavendyl – Kaikoura Lavender Farm
+9. Lavendyl – The Kaikoura Lavender Farm

 I just love the smell of lavender, don’t you?
-If you want to bring a lavender memento home to remember your trip, you can purchase lavender oils, bath products, hair products, and even lavender flavored honey at the on-site shop.
-There’s also a cute on-site tea room serving up tea, coffee, and delicious cakes.
+If you want to bring a lavender memento home to remember your trip, you can purchase lavender oils, bath products, hair products, and even lavender-flavored honey at the on-site shop.
+There’s also a cute on-site tearoom serving up tea, coffee, and delicious cakes.

 You can even spend the night at the Lavender Farm in the attached Dylan’s Cottages, which offers two rustic-style cottages suitable for two people.
-The best time to visit is when the lavender is in full bloom in January and February, however, you can visit as early as November and still see some flowers.
+The best time to visit is when the lavender is in full bloom in January and February; however, you can visit as early as November and still see some flowers.

-Related read: If you want to visit my favorite lavender farm in NZ you need to check out the best things to do in Wanaka!
+Related Read: If you want to visit my favorite lavender farm in NZ you need to check out the best things to do in Wanaka!

 Kaikoura is probably one of the prettiest places in New Zealand.
 Surrounded by the Pacific Ocean and backdropped by the Kaikoura Mountain ranges – it’s one of the most popular tourist destinations on the South Island.
 That’s because it’s teeming with wildlife with the opportunity to see hundreds of fur seals, dolphins, blue penguins, and even whales.

 Sticking to water-based activities (when you visit Kaikoura you’ll understand why all the best things to do in Kaikoura involve the water) – one of my favorite things I’ve done in Kaikoura is a half-day kayaking tour to see the native dusky dolphins and blue penguins.

-The Kaikoura Peninsula Walkway to Point Kean is a 50 minute (each way walk) that starts at the South Bay parking lot and ends at Kean Bay.
+The Kaikoura Peninsula Walkway to Point Kean is a 50-minute (each way walk) that starts at the South Bay parking lot and ends at Kean Bay.
 There are many information boards along the way which tell about the wildlife in the area.
 This walk is one of the best opportunities to see fur seals.

-People from all over the world come to Kaikoura to surf, which surprises me because the water here is cold, averaging about 13 degrees Celsius (55 Fahrenheit)!
+People from all over the world come to Kaikoura to surf, which surprises me because the water here is cold, averaging about 13 °C (55 °F)!
 So, make sure to pack a cold water wetsuit!
-Some of the best surf spots are only known to locals so ask at popular local cafes like Beach House Cafe or Food Company Kaikoura (both on Beach Rd) for their tips.
+Some of the best surf spots are only known to locals, so ask at popular local cafés like Beach House Cafe or Food Company Kaikoura (both on Beach Rd) for their tips.

-Where to Stay in Kaikoura
+Where to spend the night in Kaikoura

 For high-end travelers, there are a lot of great options in Kaikoura.
-The Shearwater Apartments really stands out if you want to be close to town.
-Imagine luxury apartments right on the water with ocean views.
-If you’d prefer a stay nestled closer to the mountains the Manakau Lodge is one of the best-rated hotels in Kaikoura.
+The Shearwater Apartments really stand out if you want to be close to town.
+Imagine luxury apartments right on the water with ocean views!
+This is the ideal spot if you’re traveling as a couple and looking for a romantic place to spend the night.

 11. Kaikoura Marine Resting Area

 Take your binoculars with you to see whales or dusky dolphins in the ocean beyond.
 The best time to spot them is from October to March.
-The famed fur seals are much easier to spot and you will likely see dozens of them resting on the rocks here.
+The famed fur seals are much easier to spot, and you will likely see dozens of them resting on the rocks here.

 12. Glenstrae Four Wheeler Adventures

-Just 20 minutes outside Kaikoura is the perfect activity for adrenaline-junkies.
+Just 20 minutes outside Kaikoura is the perfect activity for adrenaline junkies.
 This 2.5-hour quad biking tour with Glenstrae Four Wheeler Adventures, explores farmland with stunning coastal views.
 You may even spot fur seals on the beaches below during your tour!
-It’s a fast-paced tour with the quad bike reaching speeds of up to 45 km (28 miles) per hour!
+It’s a fast-paced tour, with the quad bike reaching speeds of up to 45 km (28 miles) per hour!